inr-kit/McCAD-Library/README.rst

 Installation:
 -------------
-Please refer to the "Installation from Source" section in the manual in https://github.com/moatazharb/McCAD/tree/develop/docs/Manual%20v1.0.
+Please refer to the "Installation from Source <https://github.com/moatazharb/McCAD/tree/develop/docs/Manual%20v1.0.>" section in the manual.

 General notes on Usage:
 -----------------------